EnkoNeko/youtube/README.md

-Initially transferred to Github 6/06/2018
+# Description
 Converts YouTube search queries contained in a text file into a YT playlist of selected URLs

-# contents
+# Contents

-# To do:
+# To do
 System for "culling" URLs
 Streamline all code

+Initially transferred to Github 6/06/2018